Last Updated: 12/04/19 | December 4th, 2019

 In January 2016, Head for Points hit one million monthly page views for the first time, almost all from the UK.
 I also launched Shopper Points to focus on UK supermarket loyalty schemes.

 In the United States, it’s easy to be a travel hacker because we have so many ways to get points.
 Describe travel hacking in the UK.

 The advantage of doing it from the UK is that you can see a lot more of the world for a lot less.
-Whilst the low-level US airline saver reward is 25,000 miles (and even they are hard to find), British Airways will fly you to France, Germany, The Netherlands, etc., for 9,000 Avios return [round-trip].
+Whilst the low-level US airline saver reward is 25,000 miles (and even they are hard to find), British Airways will fly you to France, Germany, the Netherlands, etc., from 8,000 Avios return [round-trip].